mystyrust/quaranteen/Quaranteens/CYOA/README.md

 * javascript loop tracker https://replit.com/@mystyrust/progress-tracker#index.js
 * the 'file browser' code is there too
 * im not very good at explaining things so ill try my best
+* updated in nov 2023 to use repl deployments (boo) (but at least it autoscales ...i think)

 # Keeping Track of CYOA Progress
 * There were a couple things I wanted to achieve with this CYOA segment